ibexa/documentation-developer/docs/guide/http_cache.md

 #### Troubleshooting - Cache header too long errors

-In case of complex content, for instance Pages with many blocks, or RichText with a lot of embeds/links, you can encounter problems with too long cache header on responses.
+In case of complex content, for example, Pages with many blocks, or RichText with a lot of embeds/links, you can encounter problems with too long cache header on responses.
 Because of this, necessary cache entries may not be tagged properly.
 You may also see `502 Headers too long` errors, and webserver refusing to serve the page.

 Here are some options on how to solve this issue:

 ###### A. Configure allowing larger headers

 Varnish configuration:

-- [http_resp_hdr_len](https://varnish-cache.org/docs/6.0/reference/varnishd.html#http-resp-hdr-len) (default 8k, change to i.e. 32k)
+- [http_resp_hdr_len](https://varnish-cache.org/docs/6.0/reference/varnishd.html#http-resp-hdr-len) (default 8k, change to for example, 32k)
-- [http_max_hdr](https://varnish-cache.org/docs/6.0/reference/varnishd.html#http-max-hdr) (default 64, change to i.e. 128)
+- [http_max_hdr](https://varnish-cache.org/docs/6.0/reference/varnishd.html#http-max-hdr) (default 64, change to for example, 128)
-- [http_resp_size](https://varnish-cache.org/docs/6.0/reference/varnishd.html#http-resp-size) (default 23k, change to i.e. 96k)
+- [http_resp_size](https://varnish-cache.org/docs/6.0/reference/varnishd.html#http-resp-size) (default 23k, change to for example, 96k)
-- [workspace_backend](https://varnish-cache.org/docs/6.0/reference/varnishd.html#workspace-backend) (default 64k, change to i.e. 128k)
+- [workspace_backend](https://varnish-cache.org/docs/6.0/reference/varnishd.html#workspace-backend) (default 64k, change to for example, 128k)

 If you need to see these long headers in `varnishlog`, adapt the [vsl_reclen](https://varnish-cache.org/docs/6.0/reference/varnishd.html#vsl-reclen) setting.